 Oral argument has not yet been scheduled.
 The LCRI remains in effect during this review period, and utilities should continue compliance planning and implementation.

-why is the lcri being challenged?
+Why is the LCRI being challenged?

 The Biden administration's LCRI, finalized in October 2024, requires nearly all lead service lines in the U.S. to be replaced by 2037 and the identification of any “unknown” service lines by the same deadline.
 It also lowers the allowable lead action level from 15 to 10 parts per billion among many other new requirements.
 It's the most significant update to federal lead-in-water standards in more than 30 years.

-- The cost (estimated at over $100 billion) is excessively burdensome for water systems and could lead to higher water bills for households.
+- AWWA: The cost (estimated at over $100 billion) is excessively burdensome for water systems and could lead to higher water bills for households.

-what should utilities expect as the case proceeds?
+What should utilities expect as the case proceeds?

 With the new court schedule established, water systems should stay the course on compliance.
-Key deadlines remain in effect: annual notifications are required by the end of 2025 and 2026, and baseline inventories, replacement plans, and updated sampling protocols are due by November 1, 2027.
+Key deadlines remain in effect: annual notifications are required by the end and 2026, and baseline inventories, replacement plans, and updated sampling protocols are due by November 1, 2027.
 Replacement obligations also begin in 2027, requiring utilities to replace lead and galvanized requiring replacement service lines at a minimum average annual rate of 10%, with full replacement of both utility and private-side lines expected by 2037.

 In the longer term, we recommend water systems keep making progress on inventories (reducing unknowns), planning for compliance requirements in late 2027, and continuing any replacement programs that are underway or planned.